DAT300-Group5/dataset_analytics/benchmark/Simulating.md

 7. Download results
 8. Shut down the VM
 9. Repeat steps 5–8 for each experiment
-10. To switch databases, start again from step 2

 [Simulating Workflow](Simulating_Workflow.md) outlines the 1st to 8th steps of the simulating workflow.